 Improvement of Daily Work

-An organization will hardly be able to improve if the people that are part of it are not incentivised to raise issues and discuss them.
+An organization will hardly be able to improve if the people that are part of it are not incentivised to raise issues and address them.
 This is not something you solve for by hiring a specific role.
-It the organization’s responsibility to facilitate an environment where constructive feedback is the norm.
+It’s the organization’s responsibility to facilitate an environment where constructive feedback is the norm.

 Last but not least, the engineering organization, just like any other department in the company, should be sharply focused on the customer.
 All the efforts should be balanced against what’s best for the customer and, ultimately, for the company.

 What should companies be looking for then?
-I think the priority should be on understanding what’s blocking the organization from fully embracing a DevOps mindset.
-Once that’s established, the expertise needed to get there is probably going to be easier to identify.
+I think the priority should be on understanding what’s blocking the them from fully embracing a DevOps mindset, across all departments.
+Most of the times you’ll realise that the set of skills you need is already there around you.
+What’s holding you back is probably the current set of processes through which work gets done at your company.

 A mythical role